 Anatomy of the colon and rectum

+The large intestine is part of the body's gastrointestinal (GI) tract or digestive system.
 The colon and rectum make up the large intestine, which plays an important role in the body's ability to process waste.
-The colon makes up the first 5 to 6 feet of the large intestine, and the rectum makes up the last 6 inches, ending at the anus (see Medical Illustrations).
+The colon makes up the first 5 to 6 feet of the large intestine, and the rectum makes up the last 6 inches, ending at the anus.

 About colorectal polyps

 There are several forms of polyps.
-Adenomatous polyps, or adenomas, are growths that may become cancerous and can be found with a colonoscopy (see Risk Factors and Prevention).
-Polyps are most easily found during colonoscopy because they usually bulge into the colon, forming a mound on the wall of the colon that can be found by the doctor.
+Adenomatous polyps, or adenomas, are growths that may become cancerous.
+They can be found with a colonoscopy (see Risk Factors and Prevention).
+Polyps are most easily found during a colonoscopy because they usually bulge into the colon, forming a mound on the wall of the colon that can be found by the doctor.

 About 10% of colon polyps are flat and hard to find with a colonoscopy unless a dye is used to highlight them.
 These flat polyps have a high risk of becoming cancerous, regardless of their size.